landone/PokerBud/README.md

 # PokerBud
- Enter details of a poker match to receive useful probalities.
+ Enter details of a poker match to receive useful probabilities.